 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like the full morning routine to go smoothly – in order to recognize.
 Remember that your recognition is a tool to promote positive behaviors.
-They need to happen along the way.
+It needs to happen along the way.
 Find small ways your teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
-For example, after making a family meal we’ll all do the dishes together to get them done quickly and then head to the ice cream shop.
+For example, after making a family meal everyone does the dishes together to make the task quick, and then head to the ice cream shop.

 Your teen is thinking ahead to the days when they’ll be on their own.
 Comments that point out how they are acting in ways that are self-sufficient will help them see how contributing to your daily family life is also helping them achieve their personal goals.